pudly/schmopera-hugo/content/articles/4-tips-for-when-there-are-too-many-notes.md

 ---
-title: 4 tips for when there are too many notes
+title: "4 tips for when there are too many notes"
 ---

 ### Break long runs into phrases